 Doctor of Acupuncture and Oriental Medicine (DAOM)

 Through a transformative educational experience, the DAOM at AOMA will prepare you to expand your practice and advance the field.
 You will gain effective skills for leadership and teaching, and cultivate expertise within a clinical specialty area.
 Given the current prevalence of chronic pain within the United States, the psychological, social, and spiritual impact of pain on the lives of those who experience it, and the efficacy of Traditional Chinese Medicine (TCM) for the treatment of pain, the DAOM at AOMA focuses on the care and management of patients with pain and associated psychosocial phenomena in integrative practice settings.

-This 69-credit program is conveniently offered in a modular 2-year Executive Format.
-The total length and duration ranges two (fast track) to four years (full-time track) which depends on the learner’s choices regarding the completion of all coursework, clinical training, and their research project.
+This 69-credit program is conveniently offered in a modular Executive Format.
+The total length and duration ranges from two years (fast track) to three years (full-time track), which depends on the learner’s choices regarding the completion of all coursework, clinical training, and their research project.
 Effective with the 2019-20 academic year, the DAOM program must be completed within six years.

 - Executive Format: 2-year with 14 week-long intensives (fast-track), or 3-year 21 week-long intensives (full-time track), plus completion of the portfolio, externships and research project

 Week-long intensive, on-campus learning experiences are coupled with extended periods of independent study.
 While the majority of the classroom and clinical instruction is delivered on the AOMA campus and affiliated clinical sites, the courses are divided between residency weeks to allow working professionals to continue their practice while enrolled.
-However, the research project and externships may extend beyond the 2 years necessary for completion of the didactic training and be conducted locally or at another site, nationally or internationally.
+However, the research project and externships may extend beyond the intensive weeks necessary for completion of the didactic training, and be conducted locally or at another site, nationally or internationally.

 DAOM Educational Goals